-Use this procedure to replace a processor voltage regulator module.
+Use this procedure to replace a voltage regulator module.

-Attention: If you are installing a new or upgraded processor voltage regulator module, see "Installing the 02E/4B or 05F/6B processor voltage regulator module" on page 3.
-If you are removing a voltage regulator module as part of a service procedure, continue to use the following procedure.
+Attention: If you are installing a new or upgraded voltage regulator module, see "Installing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D voltage regulator module" on page 3.
+If you are removing a voltage regulator module as part of a service procedure, see "Removing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D voltage regulator module" on page 7 and then continue to use the following procedure.

 If your system is managed by the Hardware Management Console (HMC), you can use the HMC to replace a voltage regulator module.
-For information about using the HMC to replace voltage regulator modules, see Exchanging a part using the Hardware Management Console.
+For instructions, see Replacing a part by using the Hardware Management Console.

 If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to replace a voltage regulator module.
-For instructions, see Replacing a part using the Systems Director Management Console.
+For instructions, see Replacing a part by using the Systems Director Management Console.